skonmeme/rare_stream/README.md

     * Disadvantage
         * Flink job itself controls processing on restarting

-3. WatermarkStrategy with idle timeout
-    * Advantage
-       * Problem is solved systematically
-    * Disadvantage
-       * Apach Flink >= 1.11

-In this example code, try second and third solution.
+In this example code, try second solution.

 ---